ChristopherCarignan/audio2stl/README.md

   axisnorm: keep the x- and y-axis scaling (FALSE) or normalize so that they have the same dimensions (TRUE)

   preemph: value for pre-emphasis of audio

+  window: option for windowing audio using a variety of Matlab/Octave compatible filters found in the "singal" package
+    ex: 'bartlett', 'blackman', 'hamming', 'hanning', 'triang'